 - Sending and receiving e-mails

-Think about what kinds of skills your learners will need to have to successfully complete the course, and put assessment questions related to these it into a “readiness quiz” to be completed before class begins.
-The results will tell students what to expect, and help you understand in what areas you’ll need to offer extra assistance.
+Finally, think about the skills your online learners need to successfully complete the course.
+Then, include assessment questions related to these into a “readiness quiz” to be completed before class begins.
+The results will tell students what to expect and help you understand what areas they’ll need extra assistance with.

 Here are some examples from elsewhere that can help you figure out how to structure your assessment quiz: